 The classification used from the reference year 2008 is "NST 2007".
+This classification of goods is included in Annex III to the Directive.

 NST 2007 is the "Standard Goods Classification for Transport Statistics, 2007" as adopted by the United Nations Economic Commission for Europe (UNECE).
 NST 2007 has been adopted at level 1 (Division) in European legislation.
 The UNECE has also agreed the NST 2007 classification at level 2 (Group) (see Annex 3 of this reference manual).